orthopus/01-myocoach/docs/manufacturing-manual.md

 ![assemblage_boitier_1](./assets/assemblage_boitier_1.png)

-* 1️⃣ Insert the Arduino card into the case.
+* :one: Insert the Arduino card into the case.

-* 2️⃣ Screw in the 4 self-tapping screws to hold the Arduino card in the case.
+* :two: Screw in the 4 self-tapping screws to hold the Arduino card in the case.

 ![assemblage_boitier_2](./assets/assemblage_boitier_2.png)

-* 3️⃣ Using pliers, cut off the 2 outer pins of the snap-off strips.
+* :three: Using pliers, cut off the 2 outer pins of the snap-off strips.

-* 4️⃣ To hold the connectors in place in the box, apply 2 drops of glue (Glue type) before placing the connectors in the box.
+* :four: To hold the connectors in place in the box, apply 2 drops of glue (Glue type) before placing the connectors in the box.
->💡 The cables are not shown in these illustrations but at this stage the connectors must be soldered.
+>:bulb: The cables are not shown in these illustrations but at this stage the connectors must be soldered.

 ![assemblage_boitier_3](./assets/assemblage_boitier_3.png)

-* 5️⃣ Close the housing
+* :five: Close the housing
->💡Before closing the case, the connectors must be connected to the Arduino board (+5v, GND, EMG0 → A0, EMG1 → A1).
+>:bulb:Before closing the case, the connectors must be connected to the Arduino board (+5v, GND, EMG0 → A0, EMG1 → A1).

-* 6️⃣ Turn the MyoCoach housing over and screw in the 4 self-tapping screws to hold the two housing covers in place.
+* :six: Turn the MyoCoach housing over and screw in the 4 self-tapping screws to hold the two housing covers in place.

 ### Electrode Connector
 The connector of the Ottobock 13E202 electrodes is very specific.